 I generally consider insider ownership to be a good thing.
 However, on some occasions it makes it more difficult for other shareholders to hold the board accountable for decisions.

 Our most recent data indicates that insiders own some shares in Walker & Dunlop, Inc..
-The insiders have a meaningful stake worth US$120m.
-Most would see this as a real positive.
+This is a big company, so it is good to see this level of alignment.
+Insiders own US$119m worth of shares (at current prices).
 Most would say this shows alignment of interests between shareholders and the board.
 Still, it might be worth checking if those insiders have been selling.

 General Public Ownership